 The team has four members, including John.
 They produce three shows.
 Jake covers local and national sports while Grahamy (Johns radio name) and J Breezy hit you with movie reviews and discussion of upcoming films.
 As Spectrum 23.9 is a 24/7 streaming radio station, when youre not hearing their voices, you can catch a variety of music.
 Rounding out the crew is Sam, who is in charge of marketing.
 The team is also working to create a listener-based call in show for disability support and of course, this is only the beginning.

 In the short time theyve been broadcasting, Spectrum 23.9 has seen growth in their viewership, even reaching someone in Germany!
 While Johns hard work plays the biggest role in Spectrums success, he is grateful for the support of Chuck & Lisa Surack of Sweetwater, as well as Tommy Guest of Partners in Autism.
 Ten years from now, I am confident in this business growing, he says.
 I cant wait to continue to make a difference in the community and give more creators in the disabled community a new medium in the media field.

-You can catch all of Spectrum’s programming at https://thespectrum239.com/ as well as download the app on either Google Play or the Apple store.
+You can catch all of Spectrums programming online, or you can download the app on either Google Play or the Apple store.